 Timely receipt of a booster dose is particularly important for people with increased exposure risk – including residents and workers in residential aged care facilities – or who have risk factors for severe disease.

 You can read ATAGI’s statement on the Omicron variant and timing of COVID-19 booster vaccination.

-While two doses of a COVID-19 vaccine offers very good protection, a booster dose will further strengthen a person’s immune response and help reduce the risk of serious illness, hospitalisation or death from COVID-19.
+While 2 doses of a COVID-19 vaccine offers very good protection, a booster dose will further strengthen a person’s immune response and help reduce the risk of serious illness, hospitalisation or death from COVID-19.

 As communities transition to opening up, the risk of transmission of COVID-19 in residential aged care settings and the broader community requires optimum protection of our most vulnerable citizens.

 People who live and work in residential aged care are strongly encouraged to get a booster dose as soon as they are eligible – at least five months after receiving a second dose of a COVID-19 vaccine.